6 min read 1 Jan 20

 Objective: To understand more about the recent announcement of a US$50 million investment into global packaging company Amcor’s sustainability strategy, plastics and ‘circularity’.

 Action: We met Amcor’s chief executive to discuss recent results and the company’s sustainability strategy.
 Amcor recently had to sell two businesses to satisfy the regulator, and is using some of the proceeds to create value by investing further into its sustainability strategy.
 The company, in recent years, has seen sustainable products become an essential part of its offering for large tenders.

 Outcome: We feel comfortable that Amcor is on track to meet its 2025 sustainability targets and were encouraged to hear the chief executive talk about the importance of sustainability and the continuing development of environmentally-friendly packaging options.

-Further information: M&G has engaged with Amcor over the past year on issues including single-use plastics, UN Sustainable Development Goal 17: Life Below Water and the circular economy.
+Further information: M&G has engaged with Amcor during 2019 on issues including single-use plastics, UN Sustainable Development Goal 17: Life Below Water and the circular economy.
 This has provided us with a clear insight into how sustainability is integrated into the business strategy, and how it has become a critical component in winning new mandates and working with customers.